Siebel CRM Licensing

 siebel license models

 • Application User: A Named User license tied to an individual authorized to use a specific Sion.
-Each person with a Siebel login (employee or internal user) counts as an Application User, regardless of how often they use the system.
+Each person with a Siebel login (employee or internal user) is considered an Application User, regardless of their frequency of system use.
 For example, if 150 employees have Siebel accounts, you need 150 Application User licenses (even if some are is).
-Licenses cannot be shared; one license = one person.
-This metric is common for core modules like Sales, Service, Marketing, etc., and essentially means per named user per module.
-Important: Application User licensing requires counting every individual with access, so inactive accounts are disabled to avoid license requirements (more on compliance risks below).
+Licenses cannot be shared; each license is assigned to a single person.
+This metric is common for core modules, such as Sales, Service, and Marketing, and essentially means the number of users per named user per module.
+Important: Application User licensing requires counting every individual with access; therefore, inactive accounts are disabled to avoid exceeding license requirements (more on compliance risks below).

 • Named User Plus (NUP): Another form of named user license, similar to Application User but with Oracle’s standard “plus” definition.
 A Named User Plus includes human users and non-human devices or scripts that access the software.
-Or if you use any multiplexing or pooling (like a web portal that many users access via a single technical account), you must count each end-user behind it.
-NUP is essentially a stricter named-user metric ensuring all usage (human or automated) is covered.
+Alternatively, if you utilize any multiplexing or pooling (such as a web portal accessed by multiple users through a single technical account), you must count each end-user behind it.
+NUP is essentially a stricter named-user metric, ensuring all usage (human or automated) is covered.
 Oracle also enforces a minimum number of NUP licenses if you use this metric (to prevent undercounting on powerful servers).
-NUP can license Siebel products in many cases, and this metric is a User in practice – the distinction is more about Oracle’s countingerm used in many Oracle apps, whereas NUP is a generic Oracle metric; for Siebel, the effect is similar: each unique user needs a license.)
+NUP can license Siebel products in many cases, and this metric is a User in practice – the distinction is more about Oracle’s counting term used in many Oracle apps, whereas NUP is a generic Oracle metric; for Siebel, the effect is similar: each unique user needs a license.)

 • Registered User: A specialized named user metric for external users (partners or customers)..
 Registered User licenses are typically used for Siebel partner portals or customer self-service scenarios.
 Only non-employees qualify as Registered Users.
-This metric allows you to license external y different pricing from internal users.
+This metric enables you to license external users at different pricing levels compared to internal users.
 For example, 100 partner portal users might be licensed as 100 Registered Users of Siebel PRM.
 Oracle’s rule for partner applications is that certain add-ons for partners cannot exceed the count of base partner users licensed (e.g. you cannot license 50 Partner Commerce users if you only have 30 Partner Portal users licensed – the add-on must be equal or fewer, to mirror your base count or (CPU) License: A license based on server processing power rather than named individuals several processor licenses to cover each core/processor running the Siebel software (usinfactor table for multi-core CPUs).
-Processor licensing allows unlimited users on that server, which is useful if user counts are very high or indeterminate (for example, a public-facing would be impractical).
-Organizations choose the processor metric when the number of actual users is very large or fluctuates, so counting named users is difficult.
+Processor licensing allows for unlimited users on a single server, which is useful if user counts are very high or indeterminate (for example, a public-facing one would be impractical).
+Organizations choose the processor metric when the number of actual users is very large or fluctuates, making it difficult to count named users.
 Note: Oracle requires you to license all processors where Siebel is installed/operational – including production and applicable non-production environments – and maintain minimum NUP-to-processor ratios if you mix metrics.
-Processor licensing can be expensive but provides flexibility for unlimited user access on the licensed hardware.
+Processor licensing can be expensive, but it provides flexibility for unlimited user access on the licensed hardware.

-• Enterprise License / Unlimited License Agreement (ULA): In some cases, Siebel may be licensed under a broader enterprise agreement.
-Oracle might bundle Siebel modules in a Custom Application Suite or offer an unlimited usage license for a fixed price.
-For example, large enterprises might have a suite where a certain number of users can access multiple Oracle applications (Siebel included) under one combined metric (often called a ser).
-Alternatively, Siebel could be included in an Unlimited License Agreement for a period, allowing unlimited deployment of specified Siebel components enterprise-wide.
+• Enterprise License/Unlimited License Agreement (ULA): In some cases, Siebel may be licensed under a broader Enterprise License and Unlimited License Agreement (ULA).
+Oracle may bundle Siebel modules into a Custom Application Suite or offer an unlimited usage license at a fixed price.
+For example, large enterprises might have a suite where a certain number of users can access multiple Oracle applications (including Siebel) under one combined metric (often referred to as a suite).
+Alternatively, Siebel could be included in an Unlimited License Agreement for a specified period, allowing for the unlimited deployment of specified Siebel components across the entire enterprise.
 These enterprise deals are typically negotiated for large Siebel estates or as part of a wider Oracle product bundle.
 They can simplify licensing on paper, but it’s crucial to understand their terms (often time-bound and with certification requirements, in the case of ULAs).

 Historical Note – Concurrent Users: